 (April 6, 2016)

 Seems like I can't ignore Garth Risk Hallberg even if I might like to.
-Hallberg make a big splash with the publication of his long 70s NYC novel City on Fire that was fueled by a big advance (sounds like "Rosalita"!).
+Hallberg made a big splash with the publication of his long 70s NYC novel City on Fire that was fueled by a big advance (sounds like "Rosalita"!).
 He's quoted as saying: “My goal was to get the book somewhere that is going to allow me to be DeLillo 40 years from now.”
 He seems to be on quite a different trajectory.
 Funny connection is that film producer Scott Rudin bought film rights to Hallberg's book on first glance, setting up big expectations - and Rudin also bought rights to Underworld and White Noise at previous times.
 See this Vulture story "The Unprecedented Garth Risk Hallberg" by Boris Kachka dated October 5, 2015.

 (October 21, 2015)